 Trinidad is mainly a beautiful ancient historical downtown.
 The streets are paved with cobblestones and many museums and beautiful architecture of houses and restaurants are richly decorated.
-The main square, Plaza Mayor, it is a place for admiring artistic details: vases of ceramics and banks of forged iron.
-Certainly we should find charming older people along the Main Square, sited for hours to be photographed with tourists, for a small tariff, of course.
-It is worth to destine hours of the morning or the afternoon to visit the city, when there is still a lot of light for the pictures.
+The main square, Plaza Mayor, is a place for admiring artistic details: vases of ceramics and banks of forged iron.
+Certainly, we should find charming older people along the Main Square, sited for hours to be photographed with tourists, for a small tariff, of course.
+It is worth to destine hours of the morning or the afternoon to visit the city when there is still a lot of light for the pictures.
 Trinidad is outrageously photographic and the fact that is full of life 24/7 hours make it easier.

 Lookout Tower next to Historic Municipal Museum